UK HR Ace Award Nominations

 About the UK Ace Awards

 The Ace Awards ceremony happens once each year, and the prizes are fanastic!
-To the winners will go: a $50 gift card, an award certificate, a plaque for posting in Scovell Hall lobby, lunch with Kim Wilson and Mary Ferlan, and a featured note of recognition in the HR e-newsletter (Thrive) and on the HR web pages.
+To the winners will go: a $50 paycheck bonus, an award certificate, a plaque for posting in Scovell Hall lobby, lunch with Kim Wilson and Mary Ferlan, and a featured note of recognition in the HR e-newsletter (Thrive) and on the HR web pages

 Guidelines for Exceptional Service